yoshakami/plt0/README.md

 v1.0: GUI

+future updates:
-v1.1 : make a "How to use" image, and test everything (every option, every combination, find anything that breaks the program)
+make a "How to use" image, and test everything (every option, every combination, find anything that breaks the program) add french description.txt

-v1.2 : add french zettings.txt

-currently developping v1.0

 Note: if you want to change the source code of GUI layout, you'll probably need a 4k screen, since Visual Studio automatically resizes the app bounds to your screen size (Naughy VS!) and the whole screen is packed to the gills with GUI elements